uhub/awesome-cpp/README.md

 * [skystrife/cpptoml](https://github.com/skystrife/cpptoml) - cpptoml is a header-only library for parsing TOML
 * [netheril96/StaticJSON](https://github.com/netheril96/StaticJSON) - Fast, direct and static typed parsing of JSON with C++
 * [Microsoft/checkedc-clang](https://github.com/Microsoft/checkedc-clang) - This repo contains a version of clang that is being modified to support Checked C.   Checked C is an extension to C that adds checking to detect or prevent common programming errors such as out-of-bounds memory accesses.
-* [freesouls/face-alignment-at-3000fps](https://github.com/freesouls/face-alignment-at-3000fps) - The project is an C++ implementation of Face Alignment at 3000fps via Regressing Local Binary Features
 * [Mooophy/CLRS](https://github.com/Mooophy/CLRS) - CLRS in C++
 * [kisli/vmime](https://github.com/kisli/vmime) - VMime Mail Library
 * [joto/osmium](https://github.com/joto/osmium) - C++/Javascript framework for working with OSM files.